harness/developer-hub/docs/platform/8_Pipelines/speed-up-ci-test-pipelines-using-parallelism.md

 Currently, this feature is behind a Feature Flag.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.The more tests you run, the longer it takes for them to complete if run sequentially.
 To reduce test cycle time, you can split your tests and run them across multiple groups at the same time.

-*P**arallelism* is one of the [looping strategies](looping-strategies-matrix-repeat-and-parallelism.md) available in Harness pipelines.
+*Parallelism* is one of the [looping strategies](looping-strategies-matrix-repeat-and-parallelism.md) available in Harness pipelines.
 Parallelism is useful whenever you can split a step or stage into multiple groups and run them at the same time.

 Parallelism is one of the [available methods](../../continuous-integration/troubleshoot/optimizing-ci-build-times.md) you can use to speed up your CI builds.

 ### Key concepts: parallelism and test splitting

 Many pipelines are set up to run a set of tests with every new commit.
-When you [set up parallelism](#workflow-description) in your pipeline, you specify the following:
+When you [set up parallelism](#set-up-parallelism-in-a-pipeline) in your pipeline, you specify the following:

-1. How many copies of the stage or step to run ([`parallelism`](#define-parallelism-strategy) field).
+1. How many copies of the stage or step to run ([`parallelism`](#define-the-parallelism-strategy) field).
-2. How to split your tests into groups ([`split_tests`](#ddefine-test-splitting) command).
+2. How to split your tests into groups ([`split_tests`](#define-test-splitting) command).
 This command splits the tests as evenly as possible to ensure the fastest overall test time.
 You can split by file size or by file timing.

 The following figure illustrates how parallelism can speed up your CI pipelines.
 The first time you run with parallelism, the pipeline splits the tests by file size and collects timing data for all tests.
 You can then split your tests by time and speed up your pipeline even further.
 Every build optimizes the splitting based on the most recent timing data.

 **Figure 1: Parallelism and Test Times**

 ![](./static/speed-up-ci-test-pipelines-using-parallelism-50.png)

 ### YAML stage with parallelism

 Parallelism can be set on both steps and stages.